solita/solita.github.com/_posts/2020-08-26-observations.md

  - Iteration
 ---

 Running software that provides a service is a very easy task for the first few months.
 After it has been freshly written and carefully tested and works fine with the latest up-to-date frameworks.
-Running a system of applications with integrations between them, written with a multitude of technologies on a multitude of platforms during the last few decades where every failure can affect another application - that's a different beast. **And of course, even those fine state-of-the-art applications become legacy by time**, when business and technologies keep on changing around them and the code is not updated to reflect those changes.
+Running a system of applications with integrations between them, written with a multitude of technologies on a multitude of platforms during the last few decades where every failure can affect another application - that's a different beast. **And of course, even those fine state-of-the-art applications become legacy over time**, while business and technologies keep on changing around them but the code is not updated to reflect those changes.

 As a Software Architect in Solita, I've mostly been involved in creating new software solutions.
 Sometimes customer-facing applications, recently more and more components or systems that deal with data.
 Collecting data, analyzing data, refining data, and finally using that insight.
 Sometimes I get to do both.
-And sometimes I'm also called to help to productize a provided service that's not 100% reliable.
+And sometimes I'm also called to help to stabilize a provided service that's not 100% reliable.

 As I mentioned, when writing something anew that solution gets a lot of love and testing, and using modern tools and frameworks, many things are already taken care of.
 But if one of its legacy dependencies fails, it might cause a cascading effect, and the result is that service goes down, or is not working properly.
 Which means loss of data, customers, business, credibility, money, in many cases.

-So would be fun to try and stop that.
+So it would be fun to try and stop that.

 Then we need to take a bit larger view of things.
 It's not anymore about watching logs of a single modern application.
 We need to monitor all the things that can fail that contribute to running that service.
 The priority is to get some visibility to begin with.